 Here are some tips to help with this.

-- Make it clear to them that you will be monitoring their online activity to keep them safe.
+- Make it clear that you will monitor their online activity to keep them safe.
 This can prevent any upsets when you approach them about something they did online.

 - Utilize tools to monitor content and manage screen time.
 Many programs and software can help oversee what your kids are doing online and on their phones.
 This can go a long way in keeping your children safe.

 - Teens with access to apps like Snap Chat are at significant risk since random dealers will advertise directly to them.